Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GenericWebhook.md

 -->

 Contrast supports generic webhook integration, which allows you to receive notifications on any URL that receives POST messages.
-The simple integration format requires you to fill in the `title` and `message`.
+The simple integration format includes an optional Payload field where you can include a `title` and `message`.

 <a href="assets/images/Webhook-integration.png" rel="lightbox" title="Set up Webhook integration"><img class="thumbnail" src="assets/images/Webhook-integration.png"/></a>